pmoronm/pdoli/README.md

 ## Build

-To build the Dolibarr image, take a look at `Dockerfile`, adjust version numbers if needed (don't worry much about environment variables at this point, they will be overriden at runtime by `docker-compose.yml`, explained below) and run from your bash command line:
+To build the Dolibarr image, take a look at `Dockerfile` and `1image.sh`, adjust version numbers if needed (don't worry too much at this moment about the rest of the environment variables, they will be overriden at runtime by `docker-compose.yml`, explained below) and run from your bash command line:
 ```sh
 # ./1image.sh
 ```